mansiup03/COVID-19-Data-Analysis-and-Forecasting/README.md

 # COVID-19-Data-Analysis-and-Forecasting
 This repository contains code and resources for conducting comprehensive analysis of COVID-19 data from January 2020 to April 2021.
+Conducted comprehensive analysis of COVID-19 data using SQL and Tableau.
 # Overview
 The project focuses on exploring trends in COVID-19 infections, deaths, and vaccinations across different demographics, locations, and time periods.
 Additionally, it includes a comparative study and future forecast analysis for selected countries using Tableau.